Shmayro/dockerify-android/README.md

 Access and control the Android emulator directly in your web browser with our integrated scrcpy-web interface!
 No additional software needed - just open your browser and start using Android.

+> **Benefits of Web Interface:**
+> - No extra software to install
+> - Access from any computer with a web browser
+> - Full touchscreen and keyboard support
+> - Perfect for remote work or sharing the emulator with team members

 <br clear="right"/>

 ## 🏠 **Homepage**